schnillerman/nginx-authentik-oidc-SSO/Setup 1 - Traefik, forward-auth, OpenID SSO.md

 - Your Synology SSO server is accessible via `subdomain.domain.tld` (for example `sso.domain.tld`).
 - Traefik will be running in a Docker container and will route traffic to the SSO server and other subdomains.

+# Sources

+[Here's an excellent source](https://www.benjaminrancourt.ca/a-complete-traefik-configuration/) for a setup which I took some information from for the following description.

 # 1. **Dynamic DNS Setup**

 Since your domain `domain.tld` has a dynamic IP, use a Dynamic DNS (DDNS) provider that automatically updates the DNS records whenever your IP changes.
 Many domain registrars offer DDNS services or you can use third-party services like **Cloudflare**, **DuckDNS**, etc.